Juice Jacking is a system where plugging into a public USB charging port or a rental car can download your data and install malware

 I spent about half an hour reading how to stop the downloads and how to erase the data that the car collected via the auto USB port.
 Worse, I found about four other collections of data from prior auto renters.
 None were password protected.
 In the European rental cars, I found phone numbers from Spain, Portugal, and Germany.

 I can understand the automobile version of Juice Jacking.
 It was in this case harmless; however, it was disconcerting to see my phone records and playlists displayed.
 Every automobile is designed to make using your mobile device easier to use and less distracting.
 However, there are privacy concerns if your data is being sucked into the auto’s hard drive.
 The only way that your data can be stolen is if the next renter downloads it or if a criminal moved auto-to-auto downloading the data.
 Both are relatively unlikely.
+But, still seem unnerving.

 To make sure that your data is not being sucked into the automobile system through the auto USB port, use a cigarette lighter power port.
 The same goes for public USB charging ports — don’t use them.